Managing Your ZendPHP Install Using zendphpctl

 Install an extension (ext install)

-The 'ext install' command allows you to install one or more PHP extensions.
+The 'ext install' command lets you install one or more PHP extensions.
 The default behavior is to install existing ZendPHP extension packages if they exist, and otherwise pull the extension from PECL, compile, and install it.
 If a PHP minor version is not specified, the command will use whatever you have set as your default version.

 Notes